sst/guide/_chapters/deploying-through-the-sst-console.md

 comments_id: deploying-through-the-sst-console/2958
 ---

 Now, we are ready to _git push_ to deploy our app to production with the SST Console.
-If you recall from the [previous chapter]({% link _chapters/setting-up-the-sst-console.md %}), we confgiured it to auto-deploy the `production` branch.
+If you recall from the [previous chapter]({% link _chapters/setting-up-the-sst-console.md %}), we configured it to auto-deploy the `production` branch.

 Let's do that by first creating a production branch.